lilliputten/march-tales/tales_django/templates/content/about-en.md

 ### What can you find on my page

-Here you will find audio fairy tales for children and adults, which I voice with my soul.
+Here you will find audio fairy tales and short stories for children and adults.
 In addition, I try to share interesting information about the authors of fairy tales and their works.

 To make my fairy tales more accessible, we have created: